 We aim for a Tuesday release.
-Release it on Friday and customers won’t get a proper support if they have issues and would have to wait until Monday.
+Release it on Friday and customers won't get proper support if they have issues and would have to wait until Monday.
 Release it on Monday and there’s pressure to finish all the work accumulated during the weekend.
 Tuesday is perfect.
-It gives us time to include last minute fixes and give the marketing team enough time to create the accompanying material, plus support has less tickets in the second part of the week so they’re not overburdened.
+It gives us time to include last-minute fixes and give the marketing team enough time to create the accompanying material, plus support has fewer tickets in the second part of the week so they’re not overburdened.

-Once we release a feature, marketing and support takes it from there:
+Once we release a feature, marketing and support take it from there:

 - document it for the release notes,

 - update What's New, roadmap, and the help section,

 - write a blog post explaining the features,